byronwall/excel-vba-book/book/01 Ranges/02-02 simple manips.md

 * Change the value of a group of cells
 * Change the formula of a cell
 * Change the formatting of a cell
-* Clear teh formatting or value from a cell
+* Clear the formatting or value from a cell
 * Return some piece of information about a cell

 TODO: deal with these later